headius/headius.github.io/_posts/2024-08-16-cracing-the-jruby-startup-nut.md

 I covered some of the trade-offs of AOT compilation and other tricks for startup time in my previous post (five years ago, whew!), [Start It Up: Improving JRuby's Startup Time](http://blog.headius.com/2019/09/jruby-startup-time-exploration.html).

 I'm happy to report that after years of projects like JRuby complaining about startup time, serious effort are being made to solve this long-standing JVM problem.
-This post will cover one such effort: OpenJDK's **Project CRaC**!
+This series will cover one such effort: OpenJDK's **Project CRaC**!

 A Powerful Project with an Unfortunate Name
 -------------------------------------------